ebcitron/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 continue to compare half way in between new possible floors and test if > or <, continue untill you have one floor

-log n since it has less times to half itself each additional comparison
+O(log n) since it has less times to half itself each additional comparison